emilgras/semester-project/README.md

 ### GUIDE: How to Download Gutenberg Books

-** PRE-REQUISITES **
+**PRE-REQUISITES**

 * Create an account at DigitalOcean https://www.digitalocean.com.

 * Additionally, you have to register your public SSH key at DigitalOcean.
 If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)

-* 1. Furthermore, you have to create a Personal Access Token, see the first part of https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2.
+* Furthermore, you have to create a Personal Access Token, see the first part of https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2.

+**GETTING STARTED**

+By now, you should have a Digital Ocean access token stored on your computer (somewhere safe).
+You should also have an SSH key name.

+1. Next, on your personal machine add 2 environment variables.
+You do this by entering the following lines in you terminal if you use a mac:

+export DIGITAL_OCEAN_TOKEN="your_access_token_comes_here"
+export SSH_KEY_NAME="your_key_name"

+or if you have a Windows machine you do it like this:

+set DIGITAL_OCEAN_TOKEN="your_access_token_comes_here"
+set SSH_KEY_NAME="your_key_name"

+1.5 (OPTIONAL) When

 ### Database Design